ibexa/documentation-user/docs/shop_administration/shop_administration.md

+---
+description: Manage the most important shop data and settings in the Back Office.
+---

 # Shop administration [[% include 'snippets/commerce_badge.md' %]]

 [[= product_name =]] provides the following eCommerce functions in the top menu of the Back Office.